davisdude/mlib/README.md

 ##Implementing
 To use MLib, simply place [mlib.lua](mlib.lua) inside the desired folder in your project.
 Then use the `require 'path.to.mlib'` to use any of the functions.

+##Examples
+You can see some examples of the code in action [here](https://github.com/davisdude/mlib/tree/master/examples).

+##When should I use MLib?
+- If you need to know exactly where two objects intersect.
+- If you need general mathematical equations to be done.
+- If you need very precise details about point intersections.

+##When should I __not__ use MLib?
+- All of the objects in a platformer, or other game, for instance, should not be registered with MLib.
+Only ones that need very specific information.

 ##Specs
 You can find the tests [here](spec.lua).